stentorium/stentor/api/reviews/stentor-models.api.md

 // Warning: (ae-missing-release-tag) "ReportableAudio" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface ReportableAudio extends Audio, Reportable {
+export interface ReportableAudio extends Audio_2, Reportable {
 }

 // Warning: (ae-missing-release-tag) "ReportableSong" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)